2014 Pacific hurricane season: Hurricane Ana

 An area of deep convection and a low-pressure area merged and became Tropical Depression Two-C on October 13.
 It slowly intensified and turned northwestward, developing into Tropical Storm Ana.
 The storm continued intensifying and was upgraded to a strong tropical storm.
 Ana turned westward, strengthening into a Category 1 hurricane on October 17.
 As Ana kept south of the island chain, the hurricane produced large waves and winds.
 Consequently, the Central Pacific Hurricane Center initiated tropical storm watches.
 Ana was downgraded to a tropical storm very early on October 20.

 Beginning on October 15, various tropical cyclone warnings and watches were issued for Hawaii, starting with a tropical storm watch for the Big Island.
-Three days later, a tropical storm warning was issued for Kauai and Nihau, and was extended to include portions of the Papahānaumokuākea Marine National Monument.
+Three days later, a tropical storm warning was issued for Kauaʻi and Niʻihau, and was extended to include portions of the Papahānaumokuākea Marine National Monument.
 The threat of the storm forced parks and beaches to close in the state.
 While passing south of Hawaii, Ana produced heavy rainfall on most of the islands, peaking at 11.67 in at Keaumo on the Big Island.
 The rains caused the Sand Island water treatment plant in Honolulu to overflow, which sent about 5,000 gallons of partially treated wastewater into Honolulu Harbor.
 On October 25, Ana was downgraded to a tropical storm for the second time.
 Ana continued on a track to the northwest and weakened even further.
 The system eventually turned north and once again re-strengthened into a high-end tropical storm.
 Ana turned northwest and soon northeast, fluctuating in strength before being picked up by the jet stream.
 While racing off to the northeast at nearly 35 knots, Ana once again strengthened into a Category 1.
 After yet again being downgraded to a tropical storm, Ana became extratropical far to the northeast of Hawaii on October 26.